megawubs/trakt-api-wrapper/readme.md

 ## The goal

 The goal of this wrapper is to make communicating with the Trakt api easier.
-It aims to me easy, readable and usable in many cases.
-Designed as a composer package it can be easy installed.
+It aims to be easy, readable and usable in many cases.
+Designed as a composer package it can be easy installed inside a lager application.

 ### Usage example